 Exceptional removal of a mark process

-You may apply for the exceptional removal of a mark process on the grounds of your personal circumstances if your decision making was affected, or if you fell ill in an exam and were unable to finish it.
+You may apply to have the mark for an assessment removed if your decision making about whether to do the assessment was affected by personal difficulties, or if you fell ill in an exam and were unable to finish it.

 Eligibility to apply